Deprivation of Liberty Safeguards (DoLS) at a glance

 - Other safeguards include rights to challenge authorisations in the Court of Protection, and access to Independent Mental Capacity Advocates (IMCAs).

 Liberty Protection Safeguards (LPS): In July 2018, the Government published a Mental Capacity (Amendment) Bill which will see DoLS replaced by the Liberty Protection Safeguards (LPS).
 Under LPS, there will be a streamlined process for authorising deprivations of liberty.
+Until LPS is fully implemented the current process remains.
 Read more: Liberty Protection Safeguards.

 What is a deprivation of liberty?